kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### Scheduled pods with unallocated or unreserved claims

-There are several scenarios where a Pod might be scheduled (= `pod.spec.nodeName` set) while the claims that it depends on are not allocated or not reserved for
+As with structured parameters, there are several scenarios where a Pod might be scheduled (= `pod.spec.nodeName` set) while the claims that it depends on are not allocated or not reserved for it.
+The kubelet is refusing to run such pods.
-it:

-* A user might manually create a pod with `pod.spec.nodeName` already set.
-* Some special cluster might use its own scheduler and schedule pods without using kube-scheduler.
-* The feature might have been disabled in kube-scheduler while scheduling a pod with claims.

-The kubelet is refusing to run such pods and reports the situation through an event (see below).
-It's an error scenario that should better be avoided.

-Users should avoid this situation by not scheduling pods manually.
-If they need it for some reason, they can use a node selector which matches only the desired node and then let kube-scheduler do the normal scheduling.

-Custom schedulers should emulate the behavior of kube-scheduler and ensure that claims are allocated and reserved before setting `pod.spec.nodeName`.

-The last scenario might occur during a downgrade or because of an administrator's mistake.
-Administrators can fix this by deleting such pods or ensuring that claims are usable by them.
-The latter is work that can be automated in kube-controller-manager:

-- If `pod.spec.nodeName` is set, kube-controller-manager can be sure that kube-scheduler is not doing anything for the pod.
+In addition to the solutions described for structured parameters, using a control plane controller provides one additional solution:
-- If such a pod has unallocated claims, kube-controller-manager can create a `PodSchedulingContext` with only the `spec.selectedNode` field set to the name of the node chosen for the pod.
+- When kube-controller-manager observes that allocation is missing, it creates a `PodSchedulingContext` with only the `spec.selectedNode` field set to the name of the node chosen for the pod.
 There is no need to list suitable nodes because that choice is permanent, so resource drivers don't need check for unsuitable nodes.
 All that they can do is to (re)try allocating the claim until that succeeds.
 - If such a pod has allocated claims that are not reserved for it yet, then kube-controller-manager can (re)try to reserve the claim until that succeeds.